 According to the Workplace Bullying Institute, “workplace bullying is repeated, health-harming mistreatment of one or more persons (the targets) by one or more perpetrators.
 It is abusive conduct that is: threatening, humiliating, or intimidating, or work-interference, i.e. sabotage, which prevents work from getting done.”

 Bullying can occur amongst employees (more common) and between employees and their supervisors.
-Signs of workplace bullying include:
+Below are the most common signs of workplace bullying.

 - Unwarranted or invalid criticism